Agoraphobia

 What is Agoraphobia?

-Agoraphobia is an anxiety disorder characterised by an uneasiness, fear or dread about leaving familiar surroundings.
-This may include a reluctance to travel, particularly on public transport, or to be in crowded places.
-It is associated with severe physical symptoms of anxiety and panic attacks.
-It is a condition related to anxiety, depression, panic and other phobias.
+Agoraphobia is a debilitating anxiety disorder characterised by a pervasive dread of leaving familiar surroundings.
+This fear often manifests as a reluctance to travel, especially on public transportation, or to venture into crowded spaces.
+Moreover, the condition is often accompanied by severe physical symptoms of anxiety and panic attacks.

 What are the Symptoms?